 - How do I use Napoli sauce?

 It’s super versatile.
-You can use it over pasta, as pizza sauce or in lasagna or other pasta dishes.
+You can use it over pasta, as pizza sauce (it’d be great on this margherita pizza!) or in lasagna or other pasta dishes.

 - Can I use something other than olive oil?

 Olive oil is, of course, the traditional oil to use but you can use any fat you’d like.

 Yes, but then you’ll have to add a bit of sugar.
 How much, I don’t know.
 Add a pinch at a time until the sauce is sweet enough.